avajs/ava/docs/01-writing-tests.md

 Translations: [Français](https://github.com/avajs/ava-docs/blob/main/fr_FR/docs/01-writing-tests.md)

 Tests are run concurrently.
 You can specify synchronous and asynchronous tests.
-Tests are considered synchronous unless you return a promise, an [observable](https://github.com/zenparsing/zen-observable), or declare it as a callback test.
+Tests are considered synchronous unless you return a promise or an [observable](https://github.com/zenparsing/zen-observable).

 You must define all tests synchronously.
 They can't be defined inside `setTimeout`, `setImmediate`, etc.